vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts on the user side.
-Through the bound social accounts, membership benefits can be extended to robots on social media, with plans to support platforms like Telegram, Discord, etc.
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
+Through the bound social accounts, membership benefits can be extended to robots on social media, and it is expected to support platforms such as Telegram and Discord.

 </details>